TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/layout_planning_paradigm.md

 - Minimap

-- Eyedropper tool under "i" or something
-	- Pressing LPM shows tiles from all visible layers to the left?
-		- Scrolling iterates through the list

 Let go of prefabs and per-variable overrides, for now.
 Just have simple set of "initial" parameters to tweak.
 We might have instantiation templates.